 Philippe Dubois, CEO of Rebellion Timepieces SA, shares his thoughts with the Paddock magazine on the changing watch market and on the company’s partnership with Manor Racing.

 Click here to subscribe to our print edition!

 How is the general luxury goods market doing today and what are your expectations for it?

 The luxury goods market at the moment is suffering for many different reasons.
 However, I can talk more specifically about the watch industry.
-We had a phenomenal growth the past year, which was not normal and the production was superior to the demand.
-As a result, today, there is too many products available in this market.
+We had phenomenal growth the past year, which was not normal and the production was superior to the demand.
+As a result, today, there are too many products available in this market.

-The way the customer is purchasing watches is also changing with e-commerce and not only for entry price level.
-On top of this, a lot of uncertainty around the world doesn’t put the consumer in a mood to spend money for luxury products.
+The way the customer is purchasing watches is also changing with e-commerce and not only for an entry price level.
+On top of this, a lot of uncertainty around the world doesn’t put the consumer in a mood to spend money on luxury products.
 Nobody knows how long it’s going to last but I’m confident that this should change soon.

 As I can see today, our competitors are also struggling a bit.
 We are all on the same boat and we have to move forward.

 Philippe, what motivates you in your work?